ucrparlay/Pkd-tree/README.md

 13. Query `q & (1<<9)` first construct a tree $T$ using $P$ and run a 10-NN on it, then construct another tree $T'$ from $P\cup Q$, delete $Q$ from $T'$ incrementally, after which performs a 10-NN on it.
     For each NN, outputs the total time, average depth and average # nodes visited.

 ## Comparison

-- Zdtree

-  1. Clone the repository of [PBBS](https://github.com/cmuparlay/pbbsbench), then checkout the version [`9820e9f`](https://github.com/cmuparlay/pbbsbench/tree/9820e9fc38ce64d43aa5c62aa02a0c3ec5384a92).
-  2. Copy folder `tests/zdtree/octTree` to `pbbsbench/benchmarks/nearestNeighbors/`.
-  3. Copy file `tests/zdtree/neighborsTime.C` to `pbbsbench/benchmarks/nearestNeighbors/bench/`.
-  4. Copy file `tests/common/time_loop.h` to `pbbsbench/common/`.
-  4. Run the program according to the tutorial in PBBS.

 - ParGeo

   See `ParGeo` branch for more details.

 - CGAL
   1. Make sure `CGAL` is installed.
   2. Compile the whole program with the flag `-DCGAL=ON` attached.
   3. There should be binary named `cgal` in `build/`, which can be run using the same argument as mentioned in [Usage](##usage) above.

+- Zdtree (optional)

+  1. Clone the repository of [PBBS](https://github.com/cmuparlay/pbbsbench), then checkout the version [`9820e9f`](https://github.com/cmuparlay/pbbsbench/tree/9820e9fc38ce64d43aa5c62aa02a0c3ec5384a92).
+  2. Copy folder `tests/zdtree/octTree` to `pbbsbench/benchmarks/nearestNeighbors/`.
+  3. Copy file `tests/zdtree/neighborsTime.C` to `pbbsbench/benchmarks/nearestNeighbors/bench/`.
+  4. Copy file `tests/common/time_loop.h` to `pbbsbench/common/`.
+  5. Run the program according to the tutorial in PBBS.